cassiano/memoize-ts/README.md

 # 100% type-safe `memoize()` function written in TS

 > [Memoization](https://en.wikipedia.org/wiki/Memoization) is an optimization technique that makes applications and functions more efficient by storing the results of function calls in a cache and returning the cached results when the same inputs occur, instead of computing it again.
-This package provides a simple way to transform functions into their memoized versions, while keeping the function's signature.
+This package provides a simple way to transform functions into their memoized versions using a Higher-Order Function (HOF) called "memoize()", while keeping the original function's signature.

 ## Features